wacuuu/workload-collocation-agent/README.rst

 - collocating best effort and high priority tasks to exploit resources that are underutilized by high priority applications,
 - collocating tasks that do not compete for shared resources on the platform.

+WCA can be also used solely as **fully-featured monitoring agent** to **characterize workloads** and their resource usage patterns.
+This information can be used then to find or schedule best workloads that fit nodes equiped with Intel PMEM memory modules.
+More about characterization and **score algorithm**  `here <docs/score_algorithm.rst>`_.

 .. image:: docs/overview.png

 WCA abstracts compute node, workloads, monitoring and resource allocation.